 Acute Fatigue & Functional overreaching: when the right level of training stress is applied, resulting in improved performance once recovery is complete (recovery: days to weeks).
 This is what we want!

 Non-functional overreaching: a short term performance decrease due to an imbalance in training stress and recovery (recovery: weeks to months).
-This is means that there are some issues with your training that need to be sorted out quickly.
+This means that there are some issues with your training that need to be sorted out quickly.

 Overtraining (syndrome): the result of long term overreaching - long term performance decreases caused by both training and non-training stress factors.
 In this situation not only will you not experience improvement but you will experience fatigue, increased risk of injury, illness (reduced immune function), stress and exhaustion (recovery: months or longer).

-As a side note, it is important to understand that injury does not only occur througovertraining, and is not predictable or completely preventable.
+As a side note, it is important to understand that injury does not only occur through overtraining, and is not predictable or completely preventable.
 Injury can be an accumulative process where behaviour adds up to a resulting injury, or it can be the result of trauma or a random accident.
 To quote Supertraining (see references) - “injury and adaptation are both results of stress – no stress – no progress – no injury”, suggesting that it is impossible to remove the risk of injury when enough stress is put on the body to enable adaptation.

 Restoration is an essential part of training programmes.
 This article is a discussion about improving performance and the prevention of overreaching and overtraining, not a guide on helping you recover once this has already happened!
 To put it simply: To improve performance and avoid “over doing it” requires: